When you’re being sexually harassed at work, there are a million things you could do. But they all boil down to one big decision.

 You’re going to do one of these three things:

-Before we dive into the pros and cons of each choice, we want to tell you something.
+Before we dive into the pros and cons of each choice, we want to tell you something important.

-You should feel it’s safe to trust your instincts.
-You are probably going to make the right decision for you.
+You are probably going to make the right decision.

 How do we know that?